finos/tracdap/doc/app_dev/tutorial/lesson_1_hello_world.rst

 of types of object.
 Here we are creating a SCHEMA object, we build the object definition using the schema created earlier.

-We will want to tag our new schema with some information attributes.
+We also want to tag our new schema with some informational attributes.
 These attributes describe the schema object and will allow us to find it later using metadata searches.
-Tags can be applied the when objects are created using a list of :class:`TagUpdate<trac.metadata.TagUpdate>` instructions.
+Tags can be applied using :class:`TagUpdate<trac.metadata.TagUpdate>` instructions when objects are created.
 Here we are applying three tags to the new object, two are categorical tags and one is descriptive.

 The last step is to call :meth:`createObject()<trac.api.TracMetadataApi.createObject>`, to send our request to the TRAC metadata service.